CodeForPhilly/balancer-main/backend/docs/MAC_OS_INSTALLATION.md

 ### Note: This script is idempotent ...

-meaning you can run it as many times as necessary (and then some) without getting a different result as the first time you ran it.
+meaning you can run it as many times as necessary (and then some) without getting a different result.
 If a package is already installed (via homebrew) or a file/directory is already present, the scripts won't try to re-install or re-create them.
+If the package is installed outside of homebrew, the script will install the homebrew version.

 ### Order matters